mjordan/larkm/README.md

 * resolve ARKs to their target URLs
 * support both "modern" ARKs with no trailing `/` (e.g. `ark:12345`) and "classic" ARKs with the trailing `/` (e.g. `ark:/12345`).
 New ARKs are created without the trailing `/`, following current practice.
-* mint ARKs using the first 12 characters from UUID (v4) strings
+* mint ARKs using the first 12 alphanumeric characters from UUID (v4) strings
 * persist new ARKs to an sqlite database
 * validate NAANs and ARK shoulders
 * update the ERC/Kernel metadata, committment statements, and target URLs of existing ARKs